 What is a Prospect Pyramid?

-Sportsnet correspondent Steve Dangle first created the idea of a prospect pyramid for the Toronto Maple Leafs, and has since become the new standard of sorting prospects in an organization.
-Dangle says that rather than trying to sort prospects in a numbered list, ranking them into tiers makes more sense then trying to decide who’s 15th and who’s 16th.
+Sportsnet correspondent Steve Dangle first created the idea of a prospect pyramid for the Toronto Maple Leafs and has since become the new standard of sorting prospects in an organization.
+Dangle says that rather than trying to sort prospects in a numbered list, ranking them into tiers makes more sense than trying to decide who’s 15th and who’s 16th.
 The tiers look at their potential and group them accordingly rather than ranking them subjectively.